Read This First

 What etiology means in philosophical use

-In plain terms: Etiology is a term derived from the Greek words “aitia” (meaning cause) and “logos” (meaning study).
+At the center is a simpler claim: Etiology is a term derived from the Greek words “aitia” (meaning cause) and “logos” (meaning study).

 The methodological question in Etiology is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.